picassodev/picasso/doc/algorithms/explict_lbpf.md

     boundaries or is equal to the deposition from laser energy, loss due to evaporation, loss due to radiative flux, or re-absorption of radiative losses emitted from elsewhere in the problem.

+    NOTE: See the document on the laser source for its formulation

     * $\hat{\phi}_p = \sum_i N^2_{ip} \hat{\phi}_i$